leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

     SHARED --> AUTOMATION
 ```

-### Mill Network - VLAN '101'
+### Mill Network - VLAN '50'

 Our outbound internet route, should be treated as untrusted due to relatively little control over devices in other businesses.
+Our port seems to be be on VLAN 50 on the Mill's switch infrastructure and is a 100mbps port. `192.168.20.1` is our gateway, which is a DrayTek 2865.

+The mill switch network and internet access is managed by Image Village, and the ISP is Awareness Software Limited (AS34931).

-IP Range: `192.168.0.0/16`
+IP Range: `192.168.20.0/24`

 ### Shared Services - VLAN 225

 Where the servers, routers, and other central bits are hosted.

 IP Range: `10.3.1.0/24`

+The range is split into logical groups:

+* `1` to `9` - Network hardware
+* `10` to `19` - Physical Servers
+* `20` to `29` - Physical Server Management Interfaces
+* `30` to `49` - VMs
+* `50` to `59` - Printers

 This subnet doesn't have DHCP enabled, we use static assignment.
 Here is the current list: